ausclearing/timeads-conversion-tracking/readme.md

 ## 1. Conversion Tracking

 ### 1.1.
 Conversion Tracking with TimeAds

 The **Conversion Tracking for TimeAds** script provides a seamless way to monitor and track user actions on your site.
 This lightweight and efficient tracking solution ensures accurate data collection for improved campaign insights.

 ## 2. Features

 - Easy integration with any website.
 - Lightweight script for minimal performance impact.
 - Supports multiple tracking functions like `land` and more.
+- Lets you add optional tags to help filter conversions in TimeAds.

 ## 3. Installation

 ### Using a `<script>` tag

 Include the script in your webpage:

 ```html
 TODO
 ```